Call of Duty 3: Multiplayer

 In addition to the single-player campaign, Call of Duty 3 features a wide range of multiplayer modes for players to participate in – each team allowing up to 24 on the PlayStation 3 and the Xbox 360, and 16 for the PlayStation 2 and Xbox in a single match.
 This is only in the online mode.
 All team game modes feature the soldiers of the Allied nations versus those of the Axis.
 Multiplayer features are absent from the Wii edition.

 It is the first game in the Call of Duty series to introduce two different game modes.
 The "Normalized" mode was added to allow console players a way to adjust to the smaller kill box of Call of Duty, its expansion United Offensive, and Call of Duty 2.

 On the Xbox 360, Call of Duty 3 divides its multiplayer aspect into Player and Ranked matches.
 Player matches allow players to invite other players into their games, but do not contribute points toward the leader board or unlock Achievements.
 Ranked matches put the player with and against teams of random players, and contribute towards player points and allow players to unlock Achievements.

+In line with other online-enabled games on the original Xbox, multiplayer for Call of Duty 3 on Xbox Live was available to players until April 15, 2010.
+The game is now playable online on the replacement Xbox Live servers called Insignia.